echavet/MitsubishiCN105ESPHome/README.md

 # MitsubishiCN105ESPHome

-This file is an adaptation of the original author from https://github.com/geoffdavis/esphome-mitsubishiheatpump
+This component is an adaptation of the original author from https://github.com/geoffdavis/esphome-mitsubishiheatpump

+What's new in it:
+- Communication with Heatpump via UART has been improved to prevent the use of delays in esphome loop() which couldn't be done with the original SwiCago lib.
+- Reading is done byte by byte in the loop() function.
+No loss, no lag because the component never stops reading et never blocks esphome.
+- Writing on the UART is not followed by a instant reading response.
+Response is processed in loop() when received.
+- Code is fragmented thanks to concerns for bettter reading.
+- Extra components : van orientation (with full support of the swicago map), compressor freq for energy monitoring, i-see sensor.
+- Logs, many logs.
+- refactoring, code can always be improved and still needs to.

-Wirelessly control your Mitsubishi Comfort HVAC equipment with an ESP8266 or ESP32 using the [ESPHome](https://esphome.io) framework.
+But it keeps allowing, even if it not tested by many people, to Wirelessly control your Mitsubishi Comfort HVAC equipment with an ESP8266 or
+ESP32(not tested) using the [ESPHome](https://esphome.io) framework.

-This project is a mix of the famous SwiGago/Heatpump library (https://github.com/SwiCago/HeatPump) and the non less famous esphome Climate component (https://github.com/geoffdavis/esphome-mitsubishiheatpump).
+So component is a mix of the famous SwiGago/Heatpump library (https://github.com/SwiCago/HeatPump) and the non less famous esphome Climate component (https://github.com/geoffdavis/esphome-mitsubishiheatpump).
-It aims to remove all delays from the esphome loop to prevent data loss and component lag.
-It is the first version which has not entirely been tested... but it seems to be in good way...
-Of course it is a bad practice to integrate a library directly in the code.
-But it was easier for me.
-Sorry.

 ## Features